Jeetb512/habbitflow/README.md

 [![Trello][app-trello-badge]][app-trello-board]

-"Table Habit" is an app that helps you establish and track your own micro habit.
+"habbitflow" is an app that helps you establish and track your own micro habit.
 Its includes a complete set of growth curves and charts to help you establish habits more effectively.